EndPointCorp/end-point-blog/2026/06/adding-conversations-to-multi-agent-travel-planner.md

 await agent.RunAsync("What's my name?", session);  // remembers
 ```

 `AgentSession` carries the conversation state across calls.
 The framework picks where to persist history — service-side when the provider supports it, or via an `InMemoryChatHistoryProvider` locally.
 To take ownership of storage, you pass a custom `ChatHistoryProvider` in `ChatClientAgentOptions` and you're done.
-Two lines of code for a fully working multi-turn agent with persistent memory.
+Two lines of code for a fully working multi-turn agent with conversation memory.

 That works because the unit of state is unambiguous: one agent, one thread, one session.